 Is health insurance mandatory for international students in Canada?

 Yes, without exception.
 Every Canadian university and college requires you to carry health insurance.
-IRCC also lists adequate student health insurance in Canada as a condition of your study permit.
+That requirement comes from your province and your school, not from IRCC — adequate student health insurance in Canada is not a condition of your study permit.
 In provinces without public coverage (Ontario, Nova Scotia, and Quebec for most nationalities), your school will automatically enroll you in a student health plan.
 Even in provinces with public coverage, you still need insurance during the waiting period before your provincial plan begins.

 How much does student health insurance cost in Canada?